 (I particularly like my back cover artwork for Renaissance—you can see a bigger version of it here.
 It's basically a ray-traced image in combination with a fractal terrain generator to create the mountains.
 It was a lot of fun to create.)

-Renaissance is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+Renaissance is available from Amazon, a Kindle edition here and a paperback edition here.

 Here are a few images from Renaissance showing the island of Oahu in various stages of destruction after having been nuked.
 As in Synthia, they're in colour in the Kindle edition but in black&white in the paperback version.